 Jean Oppenheimer has had a checkered career but now leads a fairly focused life, serving as a Los Angeles correspondent for American Cinematographer magazine (an association that began in 1991) and reviewing films for Writers Bloc, a non-profit, literary organization based in Los Angeles (http://www.writersblocpresents.com).
 Her work also has appeared in The Village Voice, The New York Times syndicate, Variety, The Hollywood Reporter, Screen International and New Times.
 She spent 11 years as a film critic at Los Angeles NPR station KPCC’s FilmWeek, at which point she was unceremoniously fired.

-A native of San Antonio, Texas, Jean attended Northwestern University as an undergraduate and, ten years later, when she needed a break from the real world, headed back to school, studying international relations at Cambridge University (Cambridge, England) and The London School of Economics.
-She has done absolutely nothing with her prestigious degrees, choosing instead to work in the film industry.
+A native of San Antonio, Texas, Jean received a B.A. in history from Northwestern University, then spent seven years writing and producing newscasts at WCVB-TV, Boston’s ABC affiliate.
+That was back in the days when you didn’t have to be embarrassed to say you worked in television news.
+Deciding she needed a break from the real world, she headed back to school, receiving graduate degrees in international relations from Cambridge University (Cambridge, England) and The London School of Economics.
+She did absolutely nothing with her prestigious degrees, choosing instead to work in the film industry.
 Jean spent five years as a story analyst for The Geffen Film Company before becoming a film critic and feature writer.
-She has served three terms as president of The Los Angeles Film Critics Association.
-The years between her academic sojourns were spent writing and producing newscasts for WCVB-TV, Boston’s ABC affiliate.
-That was back in the days when you didn’t have to be embarrassed to say you worked in television news.
+She served three terms as president of The Los Angeles Film Critics Association.

 |Copyright 2007 - LAFCA - All Rights reserved|